HarmOtten/EVBOX/README.md

 # EVBOX

-Software created for a ESP01
+This software is created for a ESP01

 For more info, see: http://www.olino.org/blog/us/articles/2019/07/17/smart-charging-at-home-and-more